ravigummadi/gummadiblog/posts/Setup-Dropplets-Blog-on-Azure.md

 - [Markdown](http://daringfireball.net/projects/markdown/syntax) support
 - Open source

-[Dropplets](http://dropplets.com/) fit these requirements to the T. Its a simple PHP based blogging framework which supports Markdown.
+[Dropplets](http://dropplets.com/) fits all these requirements.
+Its a simple PHP based blogging framework which supports Markdown.
 Its also actively maintained on [github](https://github.com/Circa75/dropplets).

 ## Setup ##